andycroll/andycroll.com/_posts/2017/2017-12-31-truthiness-in-conditionals.md

 ## But why?

 Performing a `#nil?` check as part of a statement in a negative conditional, as in the first two examples (`unless` or `if !`), is often redundant.
-Any non-`nil` value is considered to be ‘truthy’.
+Any `nil` value is ‘falsey’, so you can achieve the same result with a positive conditional and no `#nil?` check.

 Remove the `nil?` check and substitute the `unless` for an `if` (example 1) or remove the `!` (example 2) and end up with clearer code that means the same thing.